mhyrr/mhyrr.github.com/_drafts/collegeprestige.blog.markdown

 ##### A personal footnote

 For a long time I had a lot of trouble with where I went to college.
 I went to the University of Maryland - a fine school - and the root cause of my frustration was that I thought in retrospect that maybe I should have gone to UVA or MIT or someplace more.. *prestigious*.
-But in writing this I've started to realize that when I look back on my experience at Maryland, the thing I really struggle with is rigor.
+But in writing this I've started to realize that when I look back on my experience at Maryland, the thing I rea`lly struggle with is rigor.
 I expect that somewhere else would have been more rigorous.

 I've since blown a big wide hole in my own thought process on college.
 Half or more of the reason I'm frustrated with my time spent there is frustration at myself.  *I* should have been more rigorous.  *I* should have paid more attention.  *I* should have been more ambitious.
 I would have liked the opportunity to have professors that led me in the right direction, but placing that onus squarely on a teacher's shoulders is avoiding the problem.
 Learning, not teaching.
 The idea of guidance is correct here, wherein an inquisitive student can be guided to learn more.
 But the main focus is learning.
 I place too much blame on my college experience on where I went and not enough on the process and on myself.